m-carter16/powerapps-yaml/components/FeaturedButton/README.md

 # FeaturedButton Component

-A reusable featured button component for PowerApps that displays an icon, title, and description in a clean card-style layout with click functionality.
+A reusable featured button canvas component for PowerApps that displays an icon, title, and description in a clean card-style layout with click functionality.

 ## Features